What is VAT?

-The VAT registration limit:
+The VAT registration limit

-Businesses & Individuals must register for VAT once they have exceeded, or expect to pass their respective thresholds which are based on their VAT Taxable Turnover.
+The current VAT registration limit is £90,000.
+Businesses and individuals must register for VAT once they have exceeded, or expect to pass their respective thresholds which are based on their VAT Taxable Turnover.
+You can find out more about when you need to register for VAT in our dedicated guide.

-£2,000 + (£2,000 x 20%) = £2,400 total
+£2,000 + (£2,000 x 20%) = £2,400

 How to pay your VAT bill